 The Salt Preserving Process

-Anyway, when the jar is full and you have smashed the limes, stirred them around (shaking the jar as you go also works well,) make sure they are all covered in juice and push the glass weight down on the top to weight it down.
+Anyway, when the jar is full and you have smashed the limes, stir them around (shaking the jar as you go also works well,) make sure they are all covered in juice and push the glass weight down on the top to weigh it down.
 Put the lid on, stick the jar on a small plate on the counter, and wait!

 Ta-Da!
 Salt-Preserved Limes!